 Thoughts for today by Joe Farace

 One of the less obvious things that photography gives its practitioners is the way we see the world.
 We know that our art/craft is about light and see and appreciate lighting better than non-photographers which ultimately increases the simple act of being alive.
-Recently Mary was at an outdoor workout and turned around to see the backlighting behind the colorful outfits of her fellow students.
+Before the pandemic, Mary was at an outdoor workout and turned around to see the backlighting behind the colorful outfits of her fellow students.
 She remarked about it to the person next to her, who didn’t get it.

 There is no doubt this explosion of images was stimulated by the immediacy of digital capture but digital cameras accomplished something else and that was also to stimulate the use of film and film cameras among a younger generation, saving these wonderful instruments from the dustbin of history.
 This trend brings into play a generation of photographers who are all about making and sharing how they see world with others by using film.
 And there is no other medium that does this as perfectly as photography.